Online Psychologists: Are They For Real?

 Where to Find Qualified Therapists Online

 A website that only accepts a non-secured, untraceable payment method, doesn't list contact information such as a phone number and physical address or offers suspiciously low rates probably is not viable for mental health treatment.
+Learn the difference between online counseling sites -- which can staff licensed or unlicensed providers and online therapy sites like BetterHelp.com that provide you with access to board-certified therapists.
 If you're skeptical of a site, an online service such as ScamGuard can help you.

 Benefits of Online Psychologists

-One of the most valuable benefits of online counseling is that your therapist is available from anywhere you can access the internet.
-If your job doesn't permit you to take an hour off for unspecified reasons whenever you want to, this is a significant advantage over therapy in a traditional setting.
+One of the most valuable benefits of online counseling is that your therapist is available from anywhere you can access the internet in the United States.
+If your job doesn't permit you to take an hour off for unspecified reasons whenever you want to, you can take advantage of shorter online counseling sessions during breaks or lunches.
+Being able to resolve painful relationship issues or to take part in cognitive therapy from anywhere you are in the United States offers a significant advantage over therapy in a traditional setting.

 Even for people who have more control over their own schedule, the lower costs online therapy offers can be significant.

 Finally, since the stigma attached to mental health issues remains to some extent, online therapy options allow people who would otherwise be hesitant to seek help from their smartphones or tablets.
+This is especially true for survivors of domestic violence or sexual abuse with limited therapy options.
 With many people suffering from mental afflictions in their lives at some point, it's difficult to understate this factor's effect.

 What to Expect from an Online Therapist

 Online therapy is much like traditional in-office therapy.
-When you see a counselor in their office, you will spend a set amount of time engaging with them; this is the cast with an online therapist as well.
+When you see a counselor in their office, you will spend a set amount of time engaging with them about the events that go on in your daily life; this is the cast with an online therapist as well.
 You are free to discuss any problems or challenges you're having.
-The counselor guides you as you examine your thoughts and behaviors and learn how to improve your mental health.
+You speak openly with your therapist about a wide-range of topics ranging from relationship issues to career challenges, to weight loss concerns.
+Your therapist is there to guide you through life transitions and help you examine your thoughts and behaviors and learn how to improve your mental health.

-A reputable online therapist will use sound psychological methods such as cognitive behavioral therapy, dialectical behavior therapy, solution-focused therapy, and any of the many therapy modalities recognized as beneficial by the mental health professional community.
+A reputable online therapist will use sound psychological methods and positive psychology practices like cognitive behavioral therapy, dialectical behavior therapy, solution-focused therapy, and any of the many therapy modalities recognized as beneficial by the mental health professional community.
 When you choose an online therapist from a reputable site, they are committed to keeping your information private and secure.
-Although you may remain anonymous, this is still an important consideration since most people don't want to share their personal struggles freely with others.
+Sessions between you and your therapist are always private, so yo never have to worry about someone finding out about your relationship issues (or any other confidential information that you share with your therapist.)
+Although you may remain anonymous, during your therapy sessions, it's important to note that you will need to provide general information.
+You'll need to provide your email address for communication with your therapist regarding your individual health treatment plan.
+Some insurance providers like Blue Cross Blue Shield pay for (or reimburse) online therapy sessions under your behavioral health plan.
+If you want to use your health plan to cover the cost of your sessions, you'll need to provide your health plan information.
+This is Contact your health plan provider to find out if your health plan has behavioral health benefits like those offered by Blue Cross Blue Shield. this is still an important consideration since most people don't want to share their personal struggles freely with others.
 You can confidently know what you reveal in therapy sessions will never be divulged to others in any way.

 Online therapists who work through reputable online therapy sites have qualifications you would expect from a traditional therapist.
 They should list their certifications and experience on their profile, which you can view before you choose your counselor.
+You can choose your therapist based on the type of therapy they provide.
+For example, if you think you'd like to learn more about cognitive therapy or rational emotive behavior therapy -- choose a therapist that specializes in these fields.
+Therapist practice a wide-variety of modalities that include forensic psychology, rational emotive behavior, support for women's issues and even support for everyday relationship issues.
 These therapists hold themselves to the same strict standards as therapists do for in-person counseling.
 In fact, most online therapists also have a local practice where they see patients in their office.
 That the therapy takes place online does not diminish the therapist's ability to understand your issues and help you move through them successfully.

 What Are Sessions Like?